asurti6783/waste-bitcoin-bot/README.md

-## This is a Simple Bitcoin Notification bot for telegram,
+## This is a Simple Bitcoin Notification bot for telegram

 Extract the bot chat_ID via the following `https://api.telegram.org/<API-TOKEN>/getUpdates` in the response you will see the bot chat_id